-Atazanavir is not a cure for HIV infection.
-To decrease your risk of spreading HIV disease to others, do all of the following: (1) continue to take all HIV medications exactly as prescribed by your doctor, (2) always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity, and (3) do not share personal items (such as needles/syringes, toothbrushes, and razors) that may have contacted blood or other body fluids.
+This drug is used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.Atazanavir belongs to a class of drugs known as protease inhibitors.
+It may be given with certain other medications (such as cobicistat, ritonavir) to increase ("boost") the levels of atazanavir.
+This helps atazanavir work better.Atazanavir is not a cure for HIV infection.
+To decrease your risk of spreading HIV disease to others, continue to take all HIV medications exactly as prescribed by your doctor.
+Use an effective barrier method (latex or polyurethane condoms/dental dams) during sexual activity as directed by your doctor.
+Do not share personal items (such as needles/syringes, toothbrushes, and razors) that may have contacted blood or other body fluids.
 Consult your doctor or pharmacist for more details.

 The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
 For children, the dosage is also based on weight.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 If you are directed to take ritonavir with this medication, take them both at the same time.

 If you are taking antacids or buffered forms of drugs (such as didanosine solution, didanosine enteric-coated capsules), take atazanavir at least 2 hours before or 1 hour after these medications.

 For the best effect, take this medication at evenly spaced times.
 To help you remember, take this medication at the same time every day.